AfolabiAjala/MySQL_Server/README.md

 Step 3

-Create an administrator user and added the user to an administrator group, then  create a user password.
+Create an administrator user and add the user to an administrator group, then  create a user password.

 Step 4